mahdizarei0614/product-managment-sample/README.md

 To set up the fake server navigate to: `src/app/core/mocks/`

-Then and run command: `json-server --watch db.json`
+Then run command: `json-server --watch db.json`